History of Middle Eastern people in Metro Detroit: Institutions

+Coptic Americans

 As of 2008 about 3,000 Egyptian Copts lived in the state of Michigan, mainly in Metro Detroit.
 Many Copts do not consider themselves Arab and see themselves as being the descendants of ancient Egyptians, while anthropologists classify them as Arabs due to cultural and linguistic features.

 St. Mark Coptic Orthodox Church in Troy is the religious center of the Copts.
 Pope Shenouda III laid the first cornerstone of the church.
 Construction began on May 1, 1977 and was completed in May 1979, with the first Holy Communion on May 8 of that year and consecration in 1981, from June 12 through June 14.
 The Coptic community is scattered across Metro Detroit, with many living far away from the church.
 Some members of the church live in northern Ohio.

 Geography

 As of 2014, Dearborn's population was about 40% of Arab origin.
 At first Arabs mainly settled the Southend and east Dearborn and the main concentration is in those areas.
 By 2005 a popular Arab restaurant had opened in west Dearborn, and a group of Arab Americans had settled in adjacent in Warrendale, Detroit, most of whom were Lebanese.
 By 2014, Arab Americans had been moving into Dearborn Heights, with the north end having more Arabs compared to the south end.
 Many Arab businesses in Dearborn established branch operations in Dearborn Heights.
 In 2014, the Dearborn Heights director of community and economic development, Ron Amen, stated that Arabs are about 25% of the city's population.
+In the 2019 U.S. Census estimates, the largest ethnic group were Lebanese Americans, and the second largest were Yemeni Americans.
+Yemeni Americans, as of 2023, are the largest group in Detroit of MENA ancestry, and make up one third of MENA residents in Detroit.

 Many Arabs have been moving to Macomb County, Oakland County, and Canton in Wayne County.